leplusorg/docker-yaml/README.md

 docker run --rm --net=none leplusorg/yaml yamllint -h
 ```

+## Other formats

+Note that many tools included in this image can also handle other
+popular formats like:
+- TOML (e.g. v8r, prettier, dasel, yq, remarshal)
+- Java .properties files (e.g. yq)
+- Microsoft Windows INI files (e.g. yq)

 ## Software Bill of Materials (SBOM)

 To get the SBOM for the latest image (in SPDX JSON format), use the